department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/_sitewide-epic.md

   - [ ] Knowledge Base article creation or updates are required in either case
 - [ ] Vets-api (Ruby)
   - [ ] New API or endpoints
+    - [ ] Datadog monitoring is required
   - [ ] Revisions to existing API / endpoints
+    - [ ] Datadog monitoring updates may be required, tbd the scope of changes
 - [ ] Content-build (FE)
   - [ ] New templates -- try to avoid this and build in Next if possible
   - [ ] Revisions to existing templates